 Haymarket Books presents Haymarket House, our new home and community space located at 800 W. Buena in the heart of Chicago’s Uptown neighborhood.

-Opening in mid-2020, Haymarket House will be the home of the Haymarket Books publishing offices and a community hub for readings, workshops, film screenings, study groups, and other events.
+Opening fall/winter 2021, Haymarket House will be the home of the Haymarket Books publishing offices and a community hub for readings, workshops, film screenings, study groups, and other events.
 Here we will build the kind of solidarity needed to build a new future.

 We believe that cultural transformation requires the literary imagination and the political imagination.